 CMHA York Region—Support for Depression Meetings

-These meetings offer individuals who are experiencing depression or have experienced depression an opportunity to share experiences in a safe, non-judgmental atmosphere, so that they can support each other and develop coping skills.
+These meetings offer people who are experiencing depression or have experienced depression an opportunity to share experiences in a safe, non-judgmental atmosphere, so that they can support each other and develop coping skills.

 Meetings take place in Aurora, Bradford, Keswick, Markham, Newmarket and Richmond Hill.
 Call 905.841.3977 or 1.866.208.5509 ext.
 4255 for more information.